dcnoye/dmotd/README.md

-dmotd is a custom / semi dynamic motd, written to help identify items on a linux box upon login.
+dmotd is a custom / semi dynamic motd(message of the day), written to help identify items on a linux box upon login.

+The included version currently is tailored to a centos/redhat system with openVZ containers, but is easily modified to run on any nix based os.

- == Instructions ==
+Instructions

 cd /usr/local/sbin/